How To Use Symmetry To Improve Composition

-This photo was made in the grounds of the beautiful Mirabell Gardens in Salzburg, Austria.
+This photo, made in the grounds of the beautiful Mirabell Gardens in Salzburg, Austria is all about symmetry.
 Being full of texture, tonality and shape it was a standout for rendering into black and white.
+Removing the color from a photo is a very simple task in Adobe Lightroom or Photoshop.

-While just a small slice of the gardens it does, in some ways, represent the highly structured nature of the location.
+While just a small slice of the gardens this photo does, in some ways, represent the highly structured nature of the location.

 Ultimately this photo is about symmetry.
 You’ll notice the way many pairs of elements mirror each other on either side of the larger planter in the middle of the frame.
 For example the two curved stone shapes in the foreground and the two planters in the background.
 The relationship of these elements to each other is what gives this picture such a definite sense of order and balance.